-Trezor puts effort in to make sure their customers are supported, even if you’ve bought a hardware wallet through an affiliate or partner.
-Trezor provides a Help Center, complete with separate areas for technical, shipping questions, an FAQ, user manual, and access to the community of Trezor customers.
-You can contact them directly using social media, or raise a support ticket.
+The team make sure their customers are supported, even if you’ve bought a hardware wallet through an affiliate or partner.
+Trezor provides a Help Center, complete with separate areas for technical and shipping questions, an FAQ, a user manual, and access to the community of Trezor customers.
+You can contact them directly using social media or raise a support ticket.

 Are Trezor Hardware Wallets Safe?

 Yes, Trezor hardware wallets are as safe as other crypto hardware wallets.
 Trezor has taken a transparent approach to security, listing every issue users have encountered (and any attempted hacks and cyber breaches) here.

 So far, since Trezor launched the Model T in 2018, there have been 23 issues encountered (encompassing those the One has experienced too).
 Hardly unusual for hardware or software companies (and Trezor is both), but it’s encouraging to see a company be transparent about this.

 For those wanting an affordable, easy-to-use, and secure hardware wallet, the Trezor One is a good purchase.
 It’s reliable and safe, and millions around the world are already using it or the Model T to keep their crypto assets secure.

 However, if you can afford the Trezor Model T, I would personally go for the Model T over Trezor One.

 We hope you found our Trezor One review useful; if you already own a Trezor, let us know what you think in the comments below.
 If you want to purchase a Trezor wallet, make sure you purchase one from the official Trezor store.